Is balance a motor ability or a motor skill?

 dependent (paired) t-test

-What type of neurons send nerve impulses from the central nervous system (CNS) to produce voluntary muscle actions?
+What specific neurons carry nerve impulses from the central nervous system (CNS) to produce voluntary muscle actions?

 alpha motor neurons